codedust/go-tox/PROGRESS.md

 # List of implemented toxcore features
-`DONE` This means the function is already implemented.
+`DONE` means the function is already implemented.
-`WONT` This means the function will probably not be implemented.
+`WONT` means the function will probably not be implemented.

 Groupchats will probably not be added before the new groupchat API is ready.